alexjj/Old-alexjj.com/content/blog/setting-up-and-using-my-ergodox.md

 title: Setting up and using my ergodox
 date: 2016-03-27
-category: Projects
+category: hardware
-tags: python, django, dwarf fortress
+tags: keyboard
-summary: Building a django powered dwarf fortress world repository
+summary: Creating a layout for the Ergodox keyboard.

 ## Introduction